So is beer more fattening than wine, or does it not even make a difference?

 Most people don’t know beer has an equal amount of antioxidants as wine but beers aren’t as powerful.
 Wine gets its antioxidants from resveratrol while beer gets its antioxidants from flavonoids produced by hops.

 Beer contains a higher amount of protein and B vitamins than wine.
 Studies have found drinking beer can help improve good cholesterol by raising HDL levels (16).
-Having higher HDL cholesterol can help to remove harmful LDL cholesterol as plaque that can buildup in your arteries (17).
+Having higher HDL cholesterol can help to remove harmful LDL cholesterol as plaque can build up in your arteries (17).

 Stronger beers can also help to improve your gut health since it contains soluble fiber.
 This kind of fiber ends up helping to slow the digestion of food which in effect helps to slow sugar spikes too.
 Stronger beers are usually fermented twice which improves the number of healthy gut bacteria (18).